SaiDhanya0213/Star-Data-Analysis/README.md

 - Star Type - Classification of stars based on their spectral characteristics, temperature, and luminosity.
 - Star Color - The apparent color of a star, determined primarily by its surface temperature.
 - Spectral Class - A classification system that categorizes stars based on their spectra, primarily determined by their surface temperatures.
 -There were no missing values in this data.
 I created a new column on different star categories based on the radius of the star.
--This the DAX for the new Star Category column.
+This the DAX for the new Star Category column.

-Star Category =
+**Star Category =
 SWITCH(
     TRUE(),
     'stars (2)'[Radius] >= 1000, "Supergiant",